PaulCapestany/embed-tests/README.md

 # Ollama Embedding Benchmark Tools

 This repository contains tools for benchmarking and analyzing the performance of Ollama's embedding functionality.
-These tools help optimize batch sizes and parallel processing settings for production deployments, with specific attention to text length and batch size performance characteristics.
+These tools help optimize batch sizes and parallel processing settings for deployments, with specific attention to text length and batch size performance characteristics.

 ## Overview